-Why is choice of optional subject important in IAS exam
+Why is the choice of an optional subject important in IAS exam

 To answer this question, one must understand the UPSC exam pattern.
 The IAS exam comprises three stages, namely Prelims, Mains and Interview.
 Out of which, marks in Mains and Interview form the basis of Final Merit List.